-To learn more on how to apply, please select your status or request information and follow us on
+To learn more on how to apply, please select your status below:

 - a student who has enrolled in coursework at another college after high school graduation.

 - (Preferred Completion: Calculus 1,2,3; Chemistry 1,2; Physics 1)